Leveraging Symmetry in RL-based Legged Locomotion Control: Results

 \subsubsection{Door Pushing Task}

-Although vanilla \gls{PPO} policy demonstrates high success rates in the simulation, its performance in real-world scenarios remains limited.
-The highly asymmetric gaits learned by \gls{PPO} cannot keep the robot from falling over, potentially because it overfits to the simulated contact dynamics, which inevitably differs from the real world, due to simulation inaccuracy.
-Contrastingly, \gls{PPOsymm} showcases better robustness.
-Even though trained exclusively on right-handed doors, it is able to locomote steadily and open both left and right-handed doors in real-world settings.
-Unlike \gls{PPOsymm}, \gls{PPOaug} tends to often reply on just one front leg and demonstrate limited strength in pushing doors.
-This underscores \gls{PPOsymm}'s superior real-world adaptability and the importance of equivariance constraints in achieving more optimal behaviors.
+Although vanilla \gls{PPO} achieves high success rates in simulation, its real-world performance is limited.
+The asymmetric gaits learned by \gls{PPO} often cause the robot to fall, likely due to overfitting to simulated contact dynamics that differ from the real world.
+In contrast, \gls{PPOsymm} is more robust: even though trained exclusively on right-handed doors, it is able to locomote steadily and open both left and right-handed doors.
+On the other hand, \gls{PPOaug} tends to rely on one front leg, showing limited strength in pushing doors.
+This highlights the importance of equivariance constraints for optimal real-world behavior.